 Once upon a time, freelancing was hard.
 There wasn’t much work to go around, and the competition was fierce.

-But today, sites like Elance have made freelancing one of the best ways to make real money online.
+But today, sites like Upwork have made freelancing one of the best ways to make real money online.

 Thousands of jobs are posted each day, and snagging enough of them to make a nice living is very doable if you’re willing to go the extra mile.

-I did, and it paid off big-time for me and my family.
+I did, and it paid off big-time for my family and me.

 Now it’s your turn …